Day 1 London - In flight

 Day 14 Antananarivo - In flight

-Our adventure over, we transfer to Antananarivo Airport for a scheduled South African Airways flight to Johannesburg and onward flight to London.
+Our adventure over, we transfer to Antananarivo Airport for a scheduled Ethiopian Airlines flight to Addis Ababa and onward flight to London.

 Day 15 London